HTTP-RPC/Kilo/README.md

 ```

 ### Required Properties
-The `Required` annotation introduced [previously](#required-parameters) can also be used to indicate required bean properties or record components.
+The `Required` annotation introduced [previously](#required-parameters) can also be used to indicate that a bean property or record component is required.
 For example, the following class defines two required properties:

 ```java
 public class Vehicle {